UNSEND! I just sent the wrong email to 4,000,000 people!

-If you sent an email with a typo, then it may be a little bit embarrassing, but you could probably let it go by without too many consequences.
+If you sent an email with a typo, then it might be a little bit embarrassing, but you could probably let it go by without too many consequences.
 If on the other hand, you sent an email in the wrong language or with the wrong offer, then you might want to consider sending an apology email.

-In the latter case, you should be as prompt as possible, the sooner the better as your customers may not even read the erroneous email if there’s a follow-up email that quickly corrects the mistake.
+In the latter case, you should be as prompt as possible, the sooner the better, as your customers may not even read the erroneous email if there’s a follow-up email that quickly corrects the mistake.
 You could have a subject line that makes this clear, for example; Correction: or Second cut: and specifically address your mistake at the beginning of your email.

 A little bit of humor can go a long way